TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/LegacyInstallations.rst

 The project folder is at :file:`/path/to/your/webroot/` (web application root) or a subfolder of it.
 It must contain the main entry script :file:`index.php`.
-It might contain publicly available files like a :file:`robots.txt` and some files needed for the server configuration like a :file:`.htaccess` or a file:`.user.ini` file.
+It might contain publicly available files like a :file:`robots.txt` and some files needed for the server configuration file like :file:`.htaccess` or :file:`.user.ini`.

 Directories in a typical project
 ================================